aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-public-access/README.md

 Note down the security group IDs (GroupId) of the desired security groups.

-#### Separate Public Certificate Authority ARN
+### Separate Public Certificate Authority ARN

 This variable defines the ACM Private Certificate Authority ARN used to authorize clients connecting to the Public Zilla Plus.
-By default Zilla Plus will use the `mskCertificateAuthorityArn` for the Public Certificate Authority.
-If you want to change this set `publicCertificateAuthorityArn` context variable in your `cdk.json` file.
+By default Zilla Plus will use the `msk.certificateAuthorityArn` for the Public Certificate Authority.
+If you want to change this set `certificateAuthorityArn` context variable in your `cdk.json` file under `zilla-plus` object in the `public` variables section.

 List all ACM Private Certificate Authorities: